 Owen J. James

 Owen James practices commercial litigation.
-He has a particular focus on complex corporate-commercial litigation, environmental litigation, real estate litigation and insolvency litigation.
+He has a particular focus on complex corporate-commercial litigation, environmental litigation and real estate litigation.

 He has appeared as counsel at the trial and appellate levels, including at the Supreme Court of Canada, and has also acted for clients in arbitration and before a variety of administrative tribunals.
 Prior to practice, Owen served as a judicial law clerk to several justices of the British Columbia Supreme Court.